Prostitution in the Americas

 Legality of prostitution in the Americas varies by country.
 Most countries only legalized prostitution, with the act of exchanging money for sexual services legal.
 The level of enforcement varies by country.
-One country, the United States, is unique as legality of prostitution is not the responsibility of the federal government, but rather state, territorial, and federal district's responsibility.
+Some countries, such as the US and Canada, are unique in that the legality of prostitution is not the responsibility of the federal government but rather of the state, provincial, territorial, or federal district; this is due to their federalized systems.

 North America

 Bermuda

 Prostitution is legal in Bermuda but related activities such as running a brothel are illegal under the Criminal Code.
 Women coming to the island to work as prostitutes, or is a known prostitute, may be refused entry under the immigration laws.
 Many of the prostitutes in the country are from Philippines, Dominican Republic and Panama.
 In 2010 the visa requirements for people from these countries was changed to attempt to curb prostitution.
 Street prostitution occurs in the capital, Hamilton, on Front Street.

 Canada

 Prostitution was traditionally legal as there were no laws prohibiting the exchange of sex for money or other consideration.
 On 20 December 2013, the Supreme Court of Canada found the laws prohibiting brothels, public communication for the purpose of prostitution, and living on the profits of prostitution to be unconstitutional.
 The ruling gave the Canadian parliament 12 months to rewrite the prostitution laws with a stay of effect so that the current laws remain in force.
 Amending legislation came into effect on 6 December 2014, which made the purchase of sexual services illegal, using the Swedish approach.